U.S. big banks' glory days feared to be gone for good

 By Jed Horowitz

-NEW YORK, July 25 The summer of 2012 may be remembered as the time when regulation, scandals and a protracted slow-growth economy finally caught up with big American banks.
+NEW YORK The summer of 2012 may be remembered as the time when regulation, scandals and a protracted slow-growth economy finally caught up with big American banks.

 "My gut says all these megabanks are worth more separately than combined," said Bill Black, managing partner of Consector Capital, a hedge fund that focuses on bank trading.
 Smaller, more focused banks could attract investors, satisfy regulators and increase depressed stock prices, he said.